Visitor Permits and 11(6) Authorities

-Note to sponsors: Please ensure that the completed application and supporting documentation is legible and in English only.
+Note to sponsors: Please make sure that the completed application and supporting documents are legible and in English only.

 Application forms can be downloaded from the link below.

-A person may apply to the Chief Constable of Police Scotland for authority to host days allowing non Shotgun Certificate holders to shoot artificial targets, under Section 11(6) of the Firearms Act 1968, as amended, which states:
+A person may apply to the Chief Constable of Police Scotland for authority to host days allowing non Shotgun Certificate holders to shoot artificial targets.
+This is under Section 11(6) of the Firearms Act 1968, as amended, which states:

 ‘A person may, without holding a shotgun certificate, use a shotgun at a time and place approved for shooting at artificial targets by the Chief Officer of Police for the area in which that place is situated’